G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/if_else_node_guide.md

 -   Use this node when your workflow needs to make a decision: "If X is true, go path A, otherwise go path B".
 -   `tagged_conditions`: Define your checks here.
 Give each check a clear `tag` name (like `"is_urgent"`).
 Set up the conditions (`field`, `operator`, `value`) just like in the Filter node.
 -   You can use `value_path` in your conditions to compare one field against another field dynamically, rather than against a fixed value.
+This is perfect for:
+    -   **Smart thresholds**: Compare user scores against minimum requirements stored in your data
+    -   **Budget checks**: Compare spending against budget limits that might change
+    -   **Permission levels**: Compare user access levels against required levels for different actions
+    -   **Dynamic routing**: Route based on comparisons between current values and stored targets
 -   `branch_logic_operator`: Decide how the results of your tagged checks combine. `"and"` means *all* checks must pass to choose the 'true' path. `"or"` means only *one* check needs to pass.
 -   **Important:** This node *only* outputs the decision (`"true_branch"` or `"false_branch"`).
 It *doesn't* actually send the workflow down the path.
 -   **You MUST connect this node's output to a `Router` node.** The Router node reads the `branch` decision and directs the workflow to the correct next step (`assign_to_sales` or `send_to_nurturing` in the example).
 -   In the workflow editor, you connect the `IfElse` node to the `Router`, and then connect the `Router` to the two different downstream nodes.
 -   The original data is passed along in the `data` output field, so the nodes in the chosen branch can use it.
+-   When using `value_path`, if the path doesn't exist in your data, the condition will usually fail (evaluate to false), which typically leads to the "false" branch being taken.